rohitsdev4/Expense_Manager/AI_CHAT_SETUP.md

 - Your API key is stored locally in your browser
 - No data is sent to our servers
-- Direct communication between your browser and Groq
+- Direct communication between your browser and OpenRouter
 - Your business data remains private and secure

 ---